papaknik/Classification-with-tree-based-models/README.md

 ## Project Overview

-In this small practice project, we perform data analysis on the `PimaIndiansDiabetes2` dataset, which is available with the R package **mlbench**.
+In this practice project, we perform data analysis on the `PimaIndiansDiabetes2` dataset, which is available with the R package **mlbench**.
 This dataset includes:
 - **768** female Indian patients above 21 years old.
 - **Eight** individual characteristics (predictor variables).